tvieregge/tvieregge.github.io/content/blog/underutilized_land.md

 ![img](/static/img/underutilized_land/20221203204541.png)

+A bunch of asphalt, a couple traffic lights, a big store and some greenery.

-Some people might love it, some might hate it, but to most this looks so normal we don't think about it.
+Some people might love it, some might hate it, but to most of us this looks so normal we don't think about it.
 That's a shame, because what you see here results in reduced services and crumbling infrastructure if you're lucky, and digs your city deeper into debt on top of that if you're not.

 Let's take a closer look at what else could have been done, and figure out just how much money we're leaving on the table.